mabur/carma/docs/dynamic_array_algorithms.md

 The `capacity` defines the number of items that fit in the array before its memory needs to be reallocated.
 So `count` <= `capacity`.

-## Initialization
+## Memory Handling

-`INIT_DRANGE(array, count, capacity)` allocates memory to hold up to `capacity` items for the given dynamic array.
-It sets all members of the array struct.
+- `INIT_DARRAY(dynamic_array, count, capacity)` allocates memory to hold up to `capacity` items for the given `dynamic_array`.
+The `count` is set to zero.

+- `FREE_DARRAY(dynamic_array)` frees the memory of the `dynamic_array`.
+  Its count, capacity, and data pointer are set to zero.

+- `RESERVE(dynamic_array, capacity)` sets a new capacity and reallocates the data pointer.
+  If the new capacity is smaller than the old count, then the new count is set to the new capacity, thereby removing items at the end.

 ## Dynamic Array Macros O(1)